o0t/o0t/README.md

 # 👨‍💻 About Me :
 <p align="center">
-       I am a software developer specialized in web development, with over two and a half years of experience.
-I have a great passion for software programming and constantly strive to improve my skills and knowledge.
-I am interested in incorporating new        technologies into innovative and high-quality software solutions.
+         Hello!
+I am a Full Stack web developer specializing in back-end development with the Laravel framework.
+I focus on building complex systems, developing databases, and designing secure APIs.
+I strive            to adopt the latest technologies to enhance efficiency and believe in the importance of teamwork and communication.
+If you need an experienced Full Stack developer .
 </p>

 <a href="https://wakatime.com/@c902adae-c9ed-4a2d-98b4-7c09142b392b"><img src="https://wakatime.com/badge/user/c902adae-c9ed-4a2d-98b4-7c09142b392b.svg" alt="Total time coded since Sep 27 2022" /></a>